elastic/rally-eventdata-track/README.md

 ### 8) large-shard-sizing

 This challenge examines the performance and memory usage of large shards.
 It indexes data into a single shard index ~25GB at a time and runs up to a shard size of ~300GB.
-After every 25GB that has been indexed, select index statistics are recorded and a number of simulated Kibana dashboards are run against the index.
+After every 25GB that has been indexed, select index statistics are recorded and a number of simulated Kibana dashboards are run against the index to show how query performance varies with shard size.

 This challenge will show the following:
 * How dashboard query performance varies with shard size